How Immigrants Can Create Their First Budget in the United States (Step-by-Step)

 The foundation of every budget is your actual monthly take-home income.
 This is the most important number in your budget, and it must be accurate.

-If you are a salaried employee with the same paycheck every period, this calculation is straightforward.
-Find the net pay on your pay stub — the amount after all taxes and deductions — and multiply by the number of pay periods per month.
+If you receive the same paycheck every period, find the net pay on your pay stub — the amount after all taxes and deductions — and multiply by the number of pay periods per month.

 Include all income sources.
-If you receive income from multiple jobs, freelance work, government assistance, or any other source, include all of it.
+If you receive income from multiple jobs, freelance work, or any other source, include all of it.
 Your budget must reflect your complete financial reality.

 Write this number down.
-This is your budget’s starting point.
 Everything else is built around it.

 Step Two: List All Your Fixed Monthly Expenses

-Fixed expenses are the non-negotiable costs that remain the same each month.
-List every one of them and write down the exact amount.
+Fixed expenses are non-negotiable costs that stay the same each month.
+List every one and write down the exact amount.

 Housing.
-Your monthly rent or mortgage payment.
-This is typically the largest single expense in most budgets.
+Your monthly rent or mortgage — typically the largest single expense in most budgets.

 Utilities.
-Electricity, gas, water, and trash collection.
-If these vary seasonally, look at your past bills and use an average.
-Some utility companies offer budget billing, which averages your costs into a consistent monthly payment — worth asking about.
+Electricity, gas, water, and trash.
+If these vary seasonally, look at past bills and use an average.
+Some utility companies offer budget billing that averages costs into a consistent monthly payment — worth asking about.

 Health insurance.
 If you pay a premium directly rather than through payroll deduction, include it here.
 If it is already deducted from your paycheck, it is already accounted for in your net pay.